Why Does Zonar Logs Sometimes Show a Driver Log Location Far From My Actual Location?

 When the ELD rule was published on December 16th, 2015, it dictated how to populate the Geo-Location entry for an operator.
 It states to use the operator’s actual latitude/longitude, to calculate direction (compass rose) and how many miles they are away from the nearest town with a population of 5,000 or greater.
 It is not uncommon to reference far away towns or even towns in other states.
 This is not an error; it is per the ELD ruling.

-In the latter half of 2016, Zonar updated the location database (Geolocation) to meet the new ELD requirements and to improve our current AOBRD database.
+In the latter half of 2016, Zonar updated the location database (Geolocation) to meet the new ELD requirements.
 Below are examples of how to interpret the new records:

 Example One: The operator's current latitude/longitude is at the city center of Greencastle, PA (Population 4,040), the operator changes their duty status and Zonar Logs records 10mi N. MD, Hagerstown (Pop.
 39,662).
 Hagerstown, MD is the nearest town with a population of 5,000 or greater to Greencastle, PA.
 Though the location is in another state it is correct, the operator is 10 miles N of Hagerstown.